lmammino/expenses/README.md

 Sometimes (like yearly returns time 😖) you just find yourself with a big lump of expense files in PDF and you need to compile a report.

-Even worse if your receipts are in multiple currencies and you need to normalize all of them to a target currency… yeah, expenses fun, tell me about that!
+Even worse if your receipts are in multiple currencies, and you need to normalize all of them to a target currency… yeah, expenses fun, tell me about that!

 This tool can help you automate some of this work.